First Congregational Church of Holliston

 Richard A.A.
 Larraga – Minister of Music

 As a church musician, my goal is to offer the best we have to God.
 This includes, but is not limited to, the level of performance, the choice of music, and the beauty of the liturgy.
 I firmly believe people underestimate their talents.
 I have spent my life seeing the potential and nurturing the inherent talent in members of the congregation.
 In my free time, I send handwritten letters to over 30 pen pals around the world.
 My wife Loretta and I make our home in Dedham with our three cats.

 Cynthia Listewnik – Youth Group Director

 I joined FCC in 2013 along with my husband and our three children.
-Currently I serve as the Director of Children’s Ministry and previously as Director of the Youth Group.
+Currently I serve as the Director of the Youth Group and previously as Director of Children’s Ministry.
 I graduated from Skidmore College with BA in Psychology & Government.
 Although not an ordained minister, I hold an MSW from Boston College and have been a life-long advocate for children.
 I serve the community as a member of the Holliston School Committee.
 In my spare time, I enjoy singing with Exsultet!, roasting coffee, reading and raising my three spirited children to be loving, responsible, caring individuals.

 Judy doCurral – Executive Director, HCCC